History of Bangladesh: Sheikh Mujib administration

 The left-wing Awami League, which had won the 1970 election in Pakistan, formed the first post-independence government in Bangladesh.
 Awami League leader Sheikh Mujibur Rahman became the 2nd Prime Minister of Bangladesh on 12 January 1972 and is widely regarded as the nation's independence hero and founding father.
 Nation-building under his regime was based on secular Bengali nationalist principles.
-The original Constitution of Bangladesh, drafted by Dr. Kamal Hossain, laid down the structure of a liberal democratic parliamentary republic with socialist influences in 1972.
+The original Constitution of Bangladesh, drafted by Kamal Hossain, laid down the structure of a liberal democratic parliamentary republic with socialist influences in 1972.

 On the international stage, Rahman and his Indian counterpart Indira Gandhi signed the 25-year Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace.
 Bangladesh joined the Organization of the Islamic Conference, the Commonwealth of Nations and the Non-Aligned Movement.
 Rahman was invited to Washington DC and Moscow for talks with American and Soviet leaders.
 In the Delhi Agreement of 1974, Bangladesh, India and Pakistan pledged to work for regional stability and peace.
 The agreement paved the way for the return of interned Bengali officials and their families stranded in Pakistan, as well as the establishing of diplomatic relations between Dhaka and Islamabad.
 Japan became a major aid provider to the new country.
 Although Israel was one of early countries to recognise Bangladesh, the government in Dhaka strongly supported Egypt during the Arab-Israeli War of 1973.
 In return, Egypt gifted Bangladesh's military with 44 tanks.
-Many Eastern European countries, particularly Yugoslavia, East Germany and Poland, enjoyed excellent relations with Bangladesh.
-The Soviet Union supplied several squadrons of MiG-21 planes for the Bangladesh Air Force.
+The Soviet Union supplied several squadrons of MiG-21 planes.